Find and compare cheap insurance quotes for Canadians

 Honesty is the best policy

-When buying insurance make sure you have your facts straight.
-Remember you're entering an agreement with an insurer to protect your most valued items like your car, home, and even your life.
-You want to be honest, so you get the coverage you desire should the need arise.
-Lying or not disclosing information, will have consequences should you need to file a claim.
-Insurers need to know accurate information about you to properly assess risk.
+When buying insurance, make sure you have your facts straight.
+Remember, you're entering an agreement with an insurer to protect your most valued items, like your car, home, and even your life.
+You want to be honest so you can get the coverage you desire should the need arise.
+Lying or not disclosing information will have consequences if you need to file a claim.
+Insurers need accurate information about you to assess risk properly.

 Make sure it's from a licensed insurer